DouniaBK/earth-hammam/README.md

 ## Target Customer :

-The Earth Hammam project is designed with B2C business strategies in mind targeting tourists, influencers and business travelers who would like to visit the facility during their trip to Marrakech, it is designed to attract tourists, influencers and business travelers from around the world who are tempted by this luxury yet authentic experience to indulge, be pampered and promote the facility.
+The rise of cleansing, detox, wellness and unique rituals has generated billion dollars companies often run by unique individuals seeking adventures, better branding or simply a different lifestyle and thus the Earth Hammam project is designed with B2C business strategies in mind targeting those individuals, tourists, influencers and business travelers who would like to experience or promote unique rituals during their trip to the exotic and mysterious Marrakech.
+The project is designed to attract individuals and corporations willing to splurge, indulge, be pampered and promote the facility via social media.
 The treatments can be bought in the form of a gift card which makes an ideal corporate incentive targeting corporate individuals as well as influencers.
 The gift card option incites individuals to go to the facility and spend more benefitting the business.

 ## Business Model: